Welcome to Grace Church of Orange Biblical Counseling Ministry

 Can I bring my child to my counseling sessions?

-For safety reasons, childcare is not provided, and children are not allowed to wait in the counseling office during counseling sessions.
+Childcare is not provided, children are not allowed to wait in the counseling office during counseling sessions.
 We ask that you please postpone counseling plans until you can make arrangements for childcare.

 If you are interested in receiving biblical counseling through our center, please submit a request here or firstname.lastname@example.org In your request, please include your full name, your telephone number, and confirm your email address as well as a brief summary of the reason for your interest in counseling at this time.
 We will then be in contact with you regarding next steps.

 If you have a question that isn't covered on this page, please feel free to reach out to the counseling ministry at (714) 633-8867 We would love to speak with you!